ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-managing_contributions.md

 > The term "Pull Request" may sound counterintuitive because, from your perspective, you're not actually requesting to pull anything.
 Essentially it means “Hey, I have some changes I would like to contribute to your repo.
 Please, have a look at them and pull them into your own.”
 >
 > You may see the term `merge request` instead of `pull request`.
-These are essentially the same thing.
+These are exactly the same thing.
 Different platforms use different terms but they're both asking the receiver of the request to review those changes prior to merging them.
 {: .callout}

 There are two main workflows when creating a pull request which reflect the type of development model used in the project you are contributing to;